 First Human Case of West Nile Virus Reported in Wisconsin This Year

-The majority of WNV human cases in the state occur during the months of August and September.
-However, the risk of contracting WNV and other mosquito-borne illnesses is present anytime mosquitoes are active, so it is important for people to be vigilant about preventing mosquito bites throughout the summer and early fall.
+The majority of human WNV cases occur during the months of August and September.
+However, the risk of contracting WNV and other mosquito-borne illnesses, such as Jamestown Canyon virus, La Crosse encephalitis virus, or eastern equine encephalitis virus, is present any time mosquitoes are active, so it is important for people to be vigilant about preventing mosquito bites throughout the rest of the summer and into early fall.

-The chances of a person contracting WNV are very low and most people infected with West Nile virus will not have any symptoms.
+The chances of a person contracting WNV are very low, and most people infected with WNV will not get sick.
 Those who do become ill may develop a fever, headache, and rash that lasts a few days.
 Symptoms typically begin between three to 15 days after being bitten by an infected mosquito.
-In rare cases, WNV can cause severe disease with symptoms such as disorientation, tremors, convulsions, paralysis, inflammation of the brain, and coma.
+In rare cases, WNV can cause severe disease with symptoms such as disorientation, tremors, paralysis, inflammation of the brain, and coma.
 Older adults and people with weakened immune systems are at an increased risk of severe disease from the virus.

 - Limit time spent outside at dawn and dusk, when mosquitoes are most active.

 - Apply an insect repellant with DEET, IR3535, picaridin, or oil of lemon eucalyptus to exposed skin and clothing.